 We collaborate with communities to ensure conflict-affected populations can improve their food security and revive their livelihoods.
 Our teams:

-• distribute cash so that displaced people can access food and other basic necessities
+• distribute cash so that displaced people can access food and other necessities

-• train youth and adults in income generating activities and provide them with cash grants for start-up of activities
+• train young people and adults in income-generating activities and provide them with cash grants for start-up activities

 • train women and men in food processing and improved agricultural techniques